Offering local pricing

 Access price formatting rules

-This object contains Digital River's rules to format prices throughout the shopping experience.
+This object contains Digital River's rules for formatting prices throughout the shopping experience.
 To maintain a consistent format, you can apply these rules to the prices in your customer notifications and your site's order management pages.

 If you don't want to build your formatter, many server-side languages have pre-built functions that roughly approximate the formatter Digital River uses.
 Depending on your application, you might find some of the following pages useful: